A7med9870/college_3y_s1/college_3y_s1/ux_smi/week_3/day_1.md

-what is Mutimedeia useful for?
+what is Multimedia useful for?

-mutimedia definition
+multimedia definition

-mutimedia is seamless intergration of text  ound, images and control software
+multimedia is seamless integration of text  sound, images and control software

 communicating info
-modalitites
+modalities
 - vision, hear, touch
-channels of communcation
+channels of communication
 -whin a single modality
 -speech, sound effects, music
-meduium = coordinated channels
+medium = coordinated channels
--may be mutimodal
+-may be multi-modal
 -ex animation + sound track
 -picture + caption

-pros mutimedia
+pros multimedia
     grab and hold attention
     -humans have a limited attention span
     alt media for the same message